Seagate/cortx-motr/doc/HLD_Resource_Management_Interface.rst

 - One possible conflict resolution policy would revoke all already granted conflicting credits before granting the new credit.
 Revocation is effected by sending conflict call-backs to the credits owners.
 The owners are expected to react by cancelling their cached credits.

+***************
+Requirements
+***************

+- [R.M0.LAYOUT.LAYID.RESOURCE]: layids are handled as a distributed resource (similarly to fids)

+- [R.M0.RESOURCE]: scalable hierarchical resource allocation is supported

+- [R.M0.RESOURCE.CACHEABLE]: resources can be cached by clients

+- [R.M0.RESOURCE.HIERARCICAL]: resources are distributed hierarchically

+- [R.M0.RESOURCE.CALLBACK-REVOKE]: scalable call-back and revocation model: revocation can spawn multiple nodes, each owning a part of a resource

+- [R.M0.RESOURCE.RECLAIM]: unused resources are reclaimed from users

+Additional Requirements

+- [r.resource.enqueue.async]: a resource can be enqueued asynchronously

+- [r.resource.ordering]: a total ordering of all resources is defined.
+Resources are enqueued according to the ordering, thus avoiding dead-locks.

+- [r.resource.persistent]: a record of resource usage credit acquisition can be persistent (e.g., for disconnected operation).

+- [r.resource.conversion]: a resource usage credit can be converted into another usage credit.

+- [r.resource.adaptive]: dynamic switch into a lockless mode.

+- [r.resource.revocation-partial]: part of a granted resource usage credit can be revoked.

+- [r.resource.sublet]: an owner can grant usage credits to further owners, thus organizing a hierarchy of owners.

+- [r.resource.separate]: resource management is separate from actual resource placement.
+For example, locks on file data extents are distributed by a locking service that is separate from data servers.

+- [r.resource.open-file]: an open file is a resource (with a special property that this resource can be revoked until owner closes the file).

+- [r.resource.lock]: a distributed lock is a resource.

+- [r.resource.resource-count]: a count of resource usage credit granted to a particular owner is a resource.

+- [r.resource.grant]: free storage space is a resource.

+- [r.resource.quota]: storage quota is a resource.

+- [r.resource.memory]: server memory is a resource.

+- [r.resource.cpu-cycles]: server cpu-cycles are a resource.

+- [r.resource.fid]: file identifier is a resource.

+- [r.resource.inode-number]: file inode number is a resource.

+- [r.resource.network-bandwidth]: network bandwidth is a resource.

+- [r.resource.storage-bandwidth]: storage bandwidth is a resource.

+- [r.resource.cluster-configuration]: cluster configuration is a resource.

+- [r.resource.power]: (electrical) power consumed by a device is a resource.